-This report provides performance ratings on four key risk-adjusted outcomes: operative mortality for isolated CABG, operative mortality for CABG + Valve, post-operative stroke, and unplanned hospital readmissions within 30 days.
-126 state-licensed hospitals performed adult CABG surgery during 2015-2016.
-The statewide isolated CABG mortality rate for 2016 was 2.37%.
+This report provides performance ratings on three key risk-adjusted outcomes: operative mortality for isolated CABG, operative mortality for CABG + Valve, and post-operative stroke for 126 state-licensed hospitals that performed adult CABG surgery during 2016-2017.
+The statewide isolated CABG mortality rate for 2017 was 2.22%.

 Understanding the Data